 Human rights is one of the targets of our 2030 Sustainability Goals, as well as an indicator in SUSDEX.
-We remain guided by our COBC, which supports the principles of the United Nations' Universal Declaration of Human Rights that covers forced labour and protection of individual rights and freedom.
+We remain guided by our Code of Business Conduct ("COBC"), which supports the principles of the United Nations' Universal Declaration of Human Rights that covers forced labour and protection of individual rights and freedom.